ember-learn/ember-blog/content/ember-released-4-3.md

 #### Bug Fixes

 Ember CLI 4.3 introduced 1 bug fix.

 - The broccoli debug folder is added to the `gitignore` file ([#9680](https://github.com/ember-cli/ember-cli/pull/9680)).

 #### Features

 Ember CLI 4.3 introduced 2 features.

-- Customisation of setupTest* functions ([#9803](https://github.com/ember-cli/ember-cli/pull/9803))
-This provide a default and convenient way for each project to customize the `setupApplicationTest`, `setupRenderingTest`, and `setupTest functions` from  [RFC #268](https://github.com/emberjs/rfcs/blob/master/text/0268-acceptance-testing-refactor.md)  and  [RFC #232](https://github.com/emberjs/rfcs/blob/master/text/0232-simplify-qunit-testing-api.md) .
-This adds a  file `tests/helpers/index.js` where those functions will be wrapped and exported, creating a local place to edit for each type of test setup.
-Tests generated using ember generate will import the setup functions from that file.
+- Customisation of setupTest\* functions ([#9803](https://github.com/ember-cli/ember-cli/pull/9803)).
+This adds a `tests/helpers/index.js` file where `setupApplicationTest`, `setupRenderingTest`, and `setupTest` functions will be wrapped and exported, creating a single place to edit for each type of test setup.
+Tests generated using `ember generate` will import the setup functions from that file.
-- Add support for specifying a path for the generate command  ([#9387](https://github.com/ember-cli/ember-cli/pull/9387)).
+- Add support for specifying a path for the `ember generate` command ([#9387](https://github.com/ember-cli/ember-cli/pull/9387)).
 This allows you to run `ember g ../../../node_modules/ember-source/blueprints/component` to generate a component.

 #### Deprecations